RAG vs Context Engineering: Insights and Limitations

 In the standard RAG pipeline, search is a one-way input to the LLM.
 The model cannot ask follow-up questions, refine its search strategy, or verify retrieved results before generating an answer.

 This is analogous to giving a junior analyst a rigid two-step instruction: find documents, then write a summary.
 No expert works this way.
-The constraint is not the model’s capability but the workflow’s rigidity.
+The bottleneck sits in the workflow’s rigidity long before the model runs out of capability.

 Reason 3: Foundational Assumptions Are Built on Shifting Ground